 Stage 4: Using your screwdriver, eliminate the contactor from the unit.
 Once the contactor has been taken out, mindfully unplug the wires.

 Stage 5: Test the contactor.
 Set your multimeter to the OL setting.
-Interface the multimeter to the low volt terminals on the different sides of the contact.
-If the contactor is working agreeably, the scrutinizing will show someplace in the scope of 5 and 20 volts.
+Interface the multimeter to the low-volt terminals on the different sides of the contact.
+If the contractor is working agreeably, the scrutinizing will show someplace in the scope of 5 and 20 volts.

 Stage 6: If your contactor is not working yet.
 Supplant the contactor or call an HVAC expert to supplant your contactor.